imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 Null values are present in time-series when no real-value has been observed at certain timestamps.
 The presence of missing values due to data loss or observational failure is a different situation that has to be dealt through imputation.

-The time-series variables shall be classified into the following:
+The time-series variables shall be classified as illustrated below:

+The boundary conditions on ADI and CV<sup>2</sup> are mathematically dervied and stastically tested with 3000 time-series.
+They can be modified to have fewer time-series classified smooth or intermittent.
+The tabs below describe the practicality of this classification:

 <div class="tab">
   <button class="tablinks" onclick="showTabContent(event, 'Smooth')" id="defaultOpen">SMOOTH</button>